dailystory/docs/articles/acquisition/web-forms/index.md

 Once a web form is saved, or when it is edited, some additional properties about the webform are availabe.
 The Unique Id provides access to an id that uniquely identifies the form.
 This is used in the DailyStory APIs and for integrations such as [WordPress](/integrations/wordpress).

 ![Web Form Unique Id](/articles/acquisition/web-forms/webforms-12.png "Web Form Unique Id")

+## Using Your Web Form

+### Is the web form shown using an iFrame or JavaScript?
+It is possible to use an iFrame or JavaScript to embed the form in your web page, the recommended method is to either use the native integration with popular CMS applications, such as [WordPress](/integrations/wordpress), or one of the SDKs we have ([PHP](https://github.com/dailystory/SDKs/tree/master/PHP) and [.NET](https://github.com/dailystory/SDKs/tree/master/DotNet)).
+These are designed to display the DailyStory web form within your site directly and enables easy styling.